AdobeDocs/audience-manager.es-ES/help/using/faq/faq-data-collection.md

 <br>

-**Quiero recopilar datos en un sitio y segmentar los usuarios a través de DFP en un sitio diferente. ¿Debo implementar código en la otra propiedad si no quiero recopilar datos de esa ubicación?**
+**[!DNL Google Ad Manager]Quiero recopilar datos en un sitio y segmentar los usuarios a través de en un sitio diferente. ¿Debo implementar código en la otra propiedad si no quiero recopilar datos de esa ubicación?**

 No. Si la recopilación de datos en el segundo sitio no es un requisito, no es necesario implementar DIL allí.
-Siempre que tenga acceso al inventario en el segundo sitio a través de DFP, puede utilizar la recopilación de datos del sitio inicial y segmentar mediante DFP.
+As long as you have access to the inventory on the second site via [!DNL Google Ad Manager], you can use the data collection from the initial site and target via [!DNL Google Ad Manager].

 <br>